Small-Group Learning, with Application to Neural Architecture Search: Conclusions

 \section{Conclusions}

-In this paper, we propose a new machine learning approach -- small-group learning (SGL), inspired by the small-group cooperative learning technique of humans.
+In this paper, drawing inspirations from the small-group learning (SGL) skill of humans, we propose a new ML framework to formalize SGL into a machine learning skill and leverage it to train better ML models.
 In SGL, a set of learners help each other to learn better: each learner uses its intermediately trained model to make predictions on unlabeled data examples and generates a pseudo-labeled dataset; meanwhile, each learner uses pseudo-labeled datasets generated by other learners to retrain and improve its model.
-We propose a multi-level optimization framework to formalize SGL which involves three learning stages: each learner trains an initial model separately; all learners retrain their models collaboratively by mutually performing pseudo-labeling; all learners improve their neural architectures based on the feedback obtained during model validation.
-Our framework is applied for neural architecture search and achieves significant improvement on CIFAR-100, CIFAR-10, and ImageNet.
+To formalize SGL, a multi-level optimization framework is proposed, which consists of three learning stages: each learner trains an initial model separately; all learners retrain their models collaboratively by mutually performing pseudo-labeling; all learners improve their neural architectures based on the feedback obtained during model validation.
+We apply SGL to search neural architectures on CIFAR-100, CIFAR-10, and ImageNet.
+Experimental results demonstrate the effectiveness of our method.